consensys-vertical-apps/mmi-defi-adapters/README.md

 4. Provide the following data in a standardised format:
    - DeFi positions by address, including the balance of underlying tokens such as USDC, WETH, etc.
    - Total Value Locked (TVL) by pool
-   - APY/APR by pool
    - Daily profit and loss by address
-   - Unwrap LP tokens to underlying tokens (a.k.a get a price for the LP tokens)
+   - Unwrap LP tokens to the current unwrapping exchange rate
    - Deposits by address
    - Withdrawals by address
    - Crafted transactions params